VirologyCharite/2024-berlin-python-course/README.md

 Programming is often dressed up to look harder than it is.
 People with knowledge making themselves seem important and protecting their positions.

-It might look like there are big differences between you, but that's not the case at all.
+It might look like there are big differences between you (and the others in the class), but that's not the case at all.
 Not in what you already know and not in your aptitude, since what's mainly needed is clear thinking and common sense.

-If you're not getting something, probably half the people in the room aren't either.
-Speak up!
+If you don't understand something, probably half the people in the room don't either.
+Please speak up!

 There are _very few_ control flow things (if/then/else, looping).